CSEN-SCU/csen-174-w24-project-letscollab/README.md

 # LetsCollab

-FOR SCU students looking to build project experience WHO are looking for peers with unique skillsets
-LET’S COLLAB is a DESKTOP APPLICATION
+FOR SCU students looking to build software projects for experienice WHO are lack necessary skills to execute their project and are looking for peers with desired project skills LET’S COLLAB is a WEB APPLICATION
-THAT enables students to meet others with project ideas.
+THAT enables students to meet and collaborate with others on project ideas that are submitted to the project dashboard.
-UNLIKE SLACK,
+UNLIKE GITHUB or DEVPOST,
-OUR PRODUCT allows students to quickly reach a wide audience and start collaborating
+OUR PRODUCT allows students to reach and connect with other students in their organizational network through joint project interest

 1. clone git repo through command line